Racing to Help Stop Modern Slavery: From Student Activism to Global Impact

 The first key lesson is one of labour management.

 The 24-Hour Race harnesses digital networks to promote a gig-volunteering culture among its student members.
 Being purely student-led can be a source of labour uncertainty, so the 24 Hour Race developed a skills-based volunteering channel, where interested student and adult volunteers were able to indicate their professional skills (e.g. photography, data analysis) and then select their own time commitments, with schools asked to recruit volunteers to fill in any remaining holes in the timeslots.

 Historically, the “gig economy” refers to short-term commitment and temporary positions of employment.
-The 24 Hour Race was able to apply a similar “gig-volunteering” approach to benefit extracurricular-diverse international school students, while accommodating for hectic school lives.
-This type of recruitment is something that platforms like Social Careers[PE1] aim to also do online.
-But the success of this strategy is not just creating digital forms to volunteers, rather it is more about how they adapted their human resource recruitment method to meet the needs of their primary source of labour and logistical support.
+The 24 Hour Race was able to apply a similar “gig-volunteering” approach to benefit extracurricular-diverse international school students, while accommodating hectic school lives.
+This type of recruitment is something that platforms like Social Careers[PE1] also aim to do online.
+But the success of this strategy is not just about creating digital forms for volunteers; rather, it is more about how they adapted their human resource recruitment method to meet the needs of their primary source of labour and logistical support.
 This was in conjunction with 24-Hour Race reps in schools to bring home the opportunity for volunteers and runners.
 No matter the scale of the organisation, or the event in question, this combination of digital recruitment, informed outreach, decentralised leadership and flexibility of gig-volunteering can help connect the anti-slavery movement to passionate, skilled people.

 The second major lesson is one of community and culture.